HolmesBryant/wijit-form/README.md

 	    - --fail to --fail-color
 	    - --pass to --pass-color
 	    - --accent to --accent-color

-- v1.03
+- v1.0.1
-    - Changed "resetForm" attribute to "reset"
+    - Fixed some css issues
+    - Added css for input type="range"

 ## Features